HydroCouple/ParallelNSGAII/Readme.md

 ========================================================================
-This code has been modified from the original NSGA-II code developed by Kalyanmoy Deb so that it can be executed in parallel on HPC systems.
+This code has been modified from the original NSGA-II code developed by Kalyanmoy Deb so that it can be executed in parallel on HPC systems for costly problem evaluations.
 It uses OpenMP for fine scale parallelism and MPI for coarse scale parallelism.
 Additionally, a user can specify an external shared library to be used for objective functions and constraints calculations.